Sergey-Anfinogentov/GXBox_prep/doc/gx_box_instruction.md

 ## Automated preparation of the box file

 The library contains `GX_BOX_PREPARE_BOX` routine that allows preparation of the GX-Simulator compatible box file with automatic download of all required data.
+The routine will produce  '\*.BND.sav' box file containing potential field everywhere but at the bottom boundary where the observed magnetic field vector is preserved.
+If you need a box file with the potential field in the whole volume including the lower boundary, set the `/make_pbox` keyword and the potential field will be saves in the  '\*.POT.sav'  file.

 To use this routine, one can follow the following template code.

 Specify the output directory to store the box file and temporary directory to save downloaded compressed data segments for futher usage:
 ```idl